grantcolley/dotnetwhat/README.md

 -->

 #### Span\<T>
 [Span\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.span-1) is a [ref struct](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct) that provides a type-safe access to a contiguous region of memory.
 [Ref structs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct) can only be allocated on the stack and not the heap.
 [Span\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.span-1) can, however, point to heap memory, stack memory and unmanaged memory.
+[Span\<T>](https://learn.microsoft.com/en-us/dotnet/api/system.span-1) can wrap an entire contiguous block of memory or it can point to any contiguous range within it, using [slicing](https://learn.microsoft.com/en-us/dotnet/api/system.span-1?view=net-7.0#spant-and-slices).

 >  **Note**
 >
->[Ref structs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct) can't be a field of a class, implement an interface or be boxed.
+>Because [ref structs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct) can only be allocated on the stack and not the heap they can't do anything that may cause them to be allocated on the heap.
+For example, [ref structs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct) can't be a field of a class, implement an interface or be boxed.
 [Ref struct](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct) variables also can't be captured by a [lambda expression](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/operators/lambda-expressions), [local function](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/local-functions) or [async methods](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/async) or be used in [iterators](https://learn.microsoft.com/en-us/dotnet/csharp/iterators).